-Buy a potted Norfolk Island Pine, which can survive indoors year-round and serve as your tree for many Christmases to come.
+Buy a potted Norfolk Pine tree, that will survive indoors year-round and serve as your Christmas tree for many years to come.

-Switch your Christmas tree twinklers to LED (Light Emitting Diode) lights.
-LEDs come in the same brilliant colours as standard lights and use a fraction of the wattage of your older ones.
-They'll also hold up better to the task of putting up and taking down the strings every year, saving you from hours of searching for that one broken bulb.
+Switch all your holiday lights to LED (Light Emitting Diode) lights.
+LEDs come in the same colours as standard lights but use a fraction of the wattage.

-Instead of buying trinkets or packaging-laden gift baskets for friends, give a gift certificate for a dinner out or theatre tickets.
-Or make your own vouchers, good for a night of free babysitting.
+Instead of buying expensive gifts you're unsure about, give a gift certificate for a dinner out or theatre tickets.
+Or make your own vouchers, good for a tasty homemade meal in the future or a night of free babysitting.

-Instead of buying new rolls of chemical-laden wrap, go with what you already have at home.
-Use old newspapers topped with a colourful ribbon or bow.
-If your child has an artistic streak, add a personal touch to Grandma's gift by reusing their finger paintings.
-Reuse old Christmas cards to create brand new gift tags, and keep any wrap or bows you receive to reuse next year.
+Instead of buying rolls of unrecyclable gift wrap, use old newspapers topped with a colourful ribbon or bow.
+Or add a personal touch to Nan and Pop's gift by wrapping it in your kids finger paintings.
+Cut up and reuse old Christmas cards as gift tags, and keep any wrap or bows you receive to reuse next year.

 "Christmas, children, is not a date.
 It is a state of mind".

 - Mary Ellen Chase